nokia-wroclaw/innovativeproject-ml-models-management/README.rst

 - Backend API written in Python, Flask
 - Client Application/Package written in Python and hosted on PyPI

-It integrates seamlessy with your favorite tools and provides you with all the important data, such as:
+It integrates seamlessly with your favorite tools and provides you with all the important data, such as:

 - Git revisions for all trained models, as well as information about source branches
 - Searchable, filterable hyperparameters, parameters and metrics
-- A singly identifying dataset name, as well as optional description
+- A single identifying dataset name, as well as an optional description
-- Permament URLs for easy sharing and downloading of stored models
+- Permanent URLs for easy sharing and downloading of stored models

 Installing
 ==========